menu

 Demographics

-The percentage of adults in Spur - Dickens who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Spur - Dickens have a bachelor's degree or advanced degree.
+In terms of college education, Spur - Dickens is nearly on par with the US average for all cities of 21.84%: 20.19% of adults 25 and older in Spur - Dickens have a bachelor's degree or advanced degree.

 Spur - Dickens is an extremely ethnically-diverse town.
 The people who call Spur - Dickens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spur - Dickens residents report their race to be White, followed by Black or African-American.
 Spur - Dickens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.84% of the town’s residents.
-Important ancestries of people in Spur - Dickens include Irish, English, German, Scottish, and Swedish.
+People of Hispanic or Latino origin account for 38.15% of the town’s residents.
+Important ancestries of people in Spur - Dickens include English, Irish, German, Scottish, and Welsh.

 The most common language spoken in Spur - Dickens is English.
 Other important languages spoken here include Spanish and Italian.